 Amsterdam has the best museums in the world.
-The Amsterdam museums offer you famous art works, rich cultural history, unique modern art and amazing architecture.
-We visited all the famous museums in Amsterdam and made a lists for you with our favourites.
+The Amsterdam museums offer you famous artworks, rich cultural history, unique modern art and amazing architecture.
+We visited all the famous museums in Amsterdam and made a list for you with our favourites.
 These are the top museums to visit in Amsterdam.

 #1 Ons’ Lieve Heer op Solder

 Historical| Tickets | Website | When the Protestant Netherlands would not allow Catholics to pratice their religion in pubic, they built hidden churches in the canal houses.
 Many of them have disappeared with the return of real Catholic churches, but not this hidden church in the Red Light district.
 The museum does not only bring you to the unique church in the attic of the canal house, but also gives you a glimpse of the city life in the Golden Age.

 Modern art| Tickets | Website | The Stedelijk is the largest museum for modern and contemporary art in the country.
 ‘De Badkuip’ (‘The Bathtub’) – as the Amsterdam people call the futuristic annex at the historic museum building – can be found among the other big musea at Museumplein.
 It shows an impressive permanent collection, but there are also changing exhibitions.

 Historical art| Website | The Amsterdam Hermitage is a dependance of the world-famous museum from Saint Petersburg.
 Changing exhibitions offer a glimpse into the endless Russian depots.
 There are always at least two large exhibitions on show, changing every half year.
 The Hermitage is also located in a beautiful historical building that used to be a rest home for the elderly.
 Those who search well will also find the old kitchen and director’s room!